rkuenzi-epfl/Wnder/summaries/sprint2.md

 ## Aloïs

+I did complete and finish testing the activity about selecting an image in the gallery.

+Howerer, doing mock testing and doing my new task about the google map api is taking more time than anticipated

+Next time I should evaluate better the time the task takes so that my work can be more useful for the end of the week demo.

 ## Jeremy

 I have managed to finish implementing the functionnality to download and upload data to the cloud.